 - Registration form

-– Civil status certificate if required, e.g. marriage certificate, birth certificate (for initial registration in Berlin)
+- Civil status certificate if existing, e.g. marriage certificate, birth certificate (for initial registration in Berlin)

-In Germany, health insurance is mandatory for all, but several different systems are in place.
-There is a government-regulated public insurance scheme (GKV) and private insurance (PKV).
+In Germany, health insurance is mandatory for everyone, but several different systems are in place one could choose from.
+There is a government-regulated public insurance scheme (GKV) and private insurances (PKV).
 Most Germans are part of a public insurance scheme.

-The contributions for employees depend on their income.
-With the beginning of an employment relationship, an employee receives compulsory insurance from the employer.
-In practice, this means that contributions to health-, nursing care-, social-, and unemployment insurance are automatically deducted from the employee’s gross salary, whereby the employer pays 50% of the health insurance contribution.
+The contributions towards the health insurance depend on the income one is having.
+When beginning an employment, several taxes related to the overall public social welfare system such as health insurance, social- and unemployment insurance as well as pension fund are automatically deducted from the employee’s gross salary, whereby in case of the health insurance the employer pays 50% of the overall contribution.
 The net amount of the salary is then transferred to the employee on a monthly basis.
-Within the public scheme, there are many providers to choose from, including AOK, BARMER, TK, SBK, BEK, and DAK.
+Within the public insurance system, there are many providers to choose from, including AOK, BARMER, TK, SBK, BEK, and DAK.

-The basic health insurance protection of public providers includes the following benefits:
+The basic protection of public health care insurance companies include the following benefits:

 - Outpatient medical treatments